 When i saw this vintage, small but mighty oil painting, I was smitten.
 About 4 inches by 6 inches, a blue bird looking through a pair of binoculars.
 Signed Abercrombie, 52.
 I went home and did some research.

 Gertrude Abercrombie.
-(1909-1977) A Chicago artist with little formal training.
-A brief time at the School of the Art Institute of Chicago.
-She lived in Hyde Park and loved the Bohemian lifestyle of the time.
-She was known on the Chicago Jazz scene.
-Dizzy Gillespie played one of her weddings.
-She drove herself around in a beat up Rolls Royce.
-Gertrude came from an artistic background.
-Both of her parents were talented opera singers.
-The family moved to Germany to further her Mother’s career but the unfortunate outbreak of WW1 forced their return to the US and they settled in Illinois.
+(1909-1977) An artist from Chicago with little formal training spent a brief period of time at the School of the Art Institute of Chicago.
+She lived in Hyde Park and enjoyed the time's bohemian lifestyle.
+She was well-known in the Chicago jazz community.
+One of her weddings was performed by Dizzy Gillespie.
+She chauffeured herself around in an old Rolls Royce.
+Gertrude came from an artistic family.
+Her parents were both accomplished opera singers.
+The family moved to Germany to advance her mother's career, but the outbreak of WWI forced them to return to the United States, where they settled in Illinois.

 Self-portraits were frequent and she considered herself ugly.
 At the Art Institute of Chicago, the painting "Self-Portrait of my Sister" is intriguing as she never had a sister.
 It was how she saw herself or pretended to be someone else.
 Her features were pointy and witch like and often capitalized on the look for her own amusement.

-The 40’s and 50’s were arguably her best in terms of work.
+The 40's and 50's were arguably her best in terms of work.
 Still life, simple objects and a bit of surrealism.
-One of the first women to go into that genre.
+One of the first women to go into this genre.

 My painting, a blue bird looking through a giant pair of binoculars struck me.
 Whimsical, simple but complex.
 It was exciting to learn the collector I purchased it from, purchased it directly from Gertrude at an art show in the 1950's in Chicago.
 I will add more about that as soon as I get more info.